Some of the most common (and beloved!) poses in yoga include traditional hip openers…but these poses may not be serving your post-baby body.

 In many ways, pregnancy acts like an injury to the body.

-Pregnancy creates certain muscular imbalances and these imbalances destabilize parts of the body.
+Pregnancy creates muscular imbalances that destabilize parts of the body.

-Most notably, the core and pelvic floor weaken, and the back and hip flexors tighten to compensate.
+Most notably, the core and pelvic floor get weak, and the back and hip flexors overwork (and get tight) to compensate.

-In a normal body, the core creates stability for the spine and pelvis (among other jobs).
+In an ideal world, the core creates stability for the spine and pelvis (among other jobs).

 The muscle tone in your core keeps your spine from being too loosy-goosy.
 This prevents herniated discs and other back issues that we don’t want.